Constructing Perfect Steganographic Systems: Notation and definitions

-A {\bf stegosystem} $St$ is a pair of functions: the encoder, that maps $A^n\times \{0,1\}^\infty\times\{0,1\}^\infty$ (a block of covertexts, a secret sequence and randomness) to $A^n$, where $n\in\N$ is an optional parameter (the block length), whose value is known to all parties.
-The decoder is a function from $A^n$ to $\{0,1\}^*$.
+A {\bf stegosystem} $St$ is a pair of functions: an encoder and a decoder.
+The encoder $StEnc$ is a function from $A^n\times \{0,1\}^*$ (a block of covertexts and a secret sequence) to $A^n$, where $n\in\N$ is a parameter (the block length), whose value is known to all parties (including Eve).
+The decoder $StDec$ is a function from $A^n$ to $\{0,1\}^*$.
+Moreover, $StDec(StEnc(x,y))=y$ for all $(x,y)\in A^n\times \{0,1\}^*$ for which $StEnc(x,y)$ is defined (that is, {\bf decoding is performed without errors}).
+It is assumed that $St^n(x,t)$ can be undefined for some values of $(x,t)\in A^n\times \{0,1\}^*$, the interpretation being that Alice can chose how many secret bits she can transmit based on the covertext $x$ and the secret text $y^*$, and that she always has more secret bits than she can transmit.

->From $x^*$, $y^*$ and $\Delta$ Alice using a {\em stegosystem $St$} obtains a {\bf steganographic sequence} $X=X_1,X_2,\dots$ that is transmitted over a public channel to Bob.

-Bob (and any possible Eve) receives $X$ and obtains using the decoder $St^{-1}(X)$ the resulting sequence $y^*$. \end{definition}
+From $x^*$ and $y^*$ Alice, using a stegosystem $St$ obtains a {\bf steganographic sequence} $X=X_1,X_2,\dots$ that is transmitted over a public channel to Bob.
+Bob (and any possible observer Eve) receives $X$ and obtains, using the decoder $StDec(X)$, the resulting sequence $y^*$.